UIM-Showdown/uim-showdown-discord-bot/README.md

 ## Setup

+* Install the bot
+  * Clone this repo: `git clone https://github.com/kuhnertdm/uim-showdown-python-bot-poc.git`
   * Install the latest version of [Python 3](https://www.python.org/downloads/)
     * Python 3.5 or later is required due to the usage of the typing module
   * Install the "discord.py" package via pip:
     * Windows: `py -3 -m pip install -U discord.py`
     * Linux: `python3 -m pip install -U discord.py`
   * Bug workaround in discord.py as of 10/23: Install the "audioop-lts" package via pip:
     * Windows: `py -3 -m pip install -U audioop-lts`
     * Linux: `python3 -m pip install -U audioop-lts`
   * Install the Google APIs via pip:
     * Windows: `py -3 -m pip install -U google-api-python-client google-auth-httplib2 google-auth-oauthlib`
     * Linux: `python3 -m pip install -U google-api-python-client google-auth-httplib2 google-auth-oauthlib`
+* Set up the required Google sheets
+  * The bingo info sheet should have the following tabs:
+    * Signups - The output of the signup form.
+The Discord tag for the user needs to be the first column.
+    * Team Rosters - Contains three columns: "Discord Name", "RSN", and "Team", for the Discord tag, RSN, and full team name respectively
+      * This will be empty until the draft, except for the headers
+    * Team Info - Contains three columns: "Team Name", "Tag", and "Color", for the full team name, abbreviation (used for channel names), and team color (used for roles, format "#A1B2C3") respectively
+      * This will be empty until the draft, except for the headers
+    * Monsters - Contains one column with no header, each row is a different monster name
+    * Collection Log Items - Contains one column with no header, each row is a different item name
+  * The submission sheet should have a tab for each type of submission; the rest depends on the type of submission and how the ingest bot is interpreting the data.
+  * The Google service account's email address (ending in ".iam.gserviceaccount.com") should have editor access to the submission sheet, and at least viewer access to the bingo info sheet.
+I recommend giving it editor access to the bingo info sheet in case you ever want to automate the process of populating bingo info in the future.
+* Download the credential file for the Google Cloud service account and save it to the directory as "google-creds.json"
 * Create a config.ini file at the root of the project directory (format documented below)
-* Download the credential file for the Google Cloud service account for interacting with the Google Sheet, and save it to the directory as "google-creds.json"
-* Verify that the contents of the bingo-info directory are up to date
+* At this point, you can begin calling the --updatesignuproles command on a scheduled job to automatically add the "Signup" role to all signed up Discord members, and the "Competitor" role to all Discord members on a team:
+  * Windows: `py -3 ./showdown-bot-poc.py --updatesignuproles`
+  * Linux: `python3 ./showdown-bot-poc.py --updatesignuproles`
+* Once the draft is complete, populate the "Team Rosters" and "Team Info" tabs on the bingo info sheet
+* Set up the team roles/categories/channels:
+  * Windows: `py -3 ./showdown-bot-poc.py --setupserver`
+  * Linux: `python3 ./showdown-bot-poc.py --setupserver`
 * Update the command list in the server:
   * Windows: `py -3 ./showdown-bot-poc.py --updatecommands`
   * Linux: `python3 ./showdown-bot-poc.py --updatecommands`
 * Run the bot:
   * Windows: `py -3 ./showdown-bot-poc.py`
   * Linux: `python3 ./showdown-bot-poc.py`
+  * This command will continue running until the process is killed
+* After the event is over, you can also automatically delete the team roles/categories/channels:
+  * Windows: `py -3 ./showdown-bot-poc.py --teardownserver`
+  * Linux: `python3 ./showdown-bot-poc.py --teardownserver`

+## Discord Permissions

+The following are the required privileged gateway intents for the bot:

+* Server Members Intent
+* Message Content Intent

+The following are the required OAuth2 scopes for the bot:

+* bot
+* applications.commands

+The following are the required permissions for the bot:

+* Manage Roles
+* Manage Channels
+* View Channels
+* Send Messages
+* Manage Messages

 ## Code flows